Health Care Professional Information

 Mechanism of Action

-Sassafras, containing safrole, has caused liver cancer in animal models and is classified as a carcinogenic substance.
+Sassafras, containing safrole, caused liver cancer in animal models and is classified as a carcinogenic substance.
 Risk increases with length of exposure and amount consumed.
 (5)

 Common: Hot flashes and diaphoresis.
 (4)